 - Take time to practice the art of relaxation!
 Implement physical activity like yoga or a jog, pickup simple breathing exercises, try meditation (there’s lots of apps for this) or engage in aromatherapy by treating yourself to an organic face misting spray.
 So many options to try out!

-- Keep a journal about your feelings and note times of emotional distress as well as the state of your skin.
+- Keep a journal for your feelings and note times of emotional distress as well as the state of your skin.
 This information can be crucial to pinpointing the factors that trigger your breakouts and re-evaluate your skin care regimen during stressful times.
 So, can stress cause acne?
 Yes, but it isn't necessarily the driving force behind blemishes!